Detailscool/ZRefreshing/README.md

 # ZRefreshing

-ZRefreshing is a simple swift Refreshing Control for Tableview or CollectionView.
+ZRefreshing is a simple swift Refreshing Control.

 # Installation
 ## CocoaPods